|

 Then he goes to a fourth dimension, in verse 9, most interesting, this

-is really "kind of a downer" this whole verse, "Be miserable and mourn
+is really "kind of a downer" this whole verse, "Be miserable

 and weep; let your laughter be turned into mourning, and your joy to